 - 411. OPINION WRITING.
 3 cr.
 Analysis of news media editorial policy and study of the principles of interpretive comment on current affairs, with emphasis on editorial writing and presentation.
 Prerequisite: MCOM 210 or consent of department head. - 412.
 SCRIPTWRITING.
 3 cr.
 Preparation of scripts for all long-program formats, with emphasis on writing and marketing radio, television, and film drama and documentaries.
 Prerequisite: MCOM 210 or consent of department head. - 432.
 ADVANCED REPORTING FOR PRINT MEDIA.
 3 cr.
 Depth reporting and critical writing on police, court, political, financial, governmental and other social events and issues.
 Prerequisite: MCOM 331. - 433.
 ELECTRONIC NEWS GATHERING.
 3 cr.
 Concepts and practices of news coverage for the electronic media, with special attention to field techniques, visualization and editing.
-A \$15 fee is charged each student to help defray expenses related to this course.
+A \$50 fee is charged each student to help defray expenses related to this course.
 Prerequisite: MCOM 331. - 435.
 JOURNALISM MANAGEMENT.
 3 cr.
 Methods and practices for the production, promotion, and management of print and broadcast news; issues and techniques of managing and leading media companies in rapidly changing business and cultural environments.
 Prerequisite: Junior standing. - 440.
 MEDIA SALES AND PROMOTIONS.
 3 cr.
 In-depth study of selling for media, from prospecting to servicing accounts, with emphasis on adapting sales techniques to the special needs of print and broadcast media.
 Prerequisite: Junior standing. - 445.
 BROADCAST MANAGEMENT.
 3 cr.
 Organization and administration of broadcast stations and other electronic media systems, with attention to operations, community relations, and financial management.
-Prerequisite: Junior standing. - 450.
-ADVANCED AUDIO PRODUCTION.
-3 cr.
-Theory and advanced techniques of audio production for radio, video, film and music recording, from conception through completion, emphasizing multi-track, non-destructive, and non-linear production.
-A \$15 fee is charged each student to help defray expenses related to this course.
-Prerequisite: MCOM 350. - 451.
+Prerequisite: Junior standing. - 451.
 ADVANCED PHOTOCOMMUNICATION.
 3 cr.
 Theory and tecniques of photocommunication for print media, emphasizing use of still photography for in-depth investigating and reporting.
 Prerequisite: MCOM 351. - 452.
 ADVANCED VIDEO PRODUCTION.
 3 cr.
 Theory and techniques of video production from conception to completion, for a variety of mass communications applications.
-A \$15 fee is charged each student to help defray expenses related to this course.
-Prerequisite: MCOM 352. - 453.
-ADVANCED FILM PRODUCTION.
-3 cr.
-Theory and principles of filmmaking from conception to completion, for a variety of mass communications applications.
-A \$15 fee is charged each student to help defray expenses related to this course.
-Prerequisite: MCOM 353. - 454.
+A \$50 fee is charged each student to help defray expenses related to this course.
+Prerequisite: MCOM 352. - 454.
 ADVANCED ELECTRONIC MEDIA DESIGN.
 3 cr.
 Theory and principles of electronic media design from conception to completion, for a variety of mass communications applications emphasizing multimedia.
 Prerequisite: MCOM 354. - 460.
 PUBLIC RELATIONS CAMPAIGNS.
 3 cr.
 Use of research to identify problems and development of strategies to meet public relations needs for actual clients.
-Prerequisites: MCOM 361 and 370. - 465.
-PUBLIC RELATIONS CASE STUDIES.
+Prerequisites: MCOM 361 and credit for or concurrent registration in MCOM 370. - 471.
+VISUAL COMMUNICATION.
 3 cr.
-Case studies in managing public relations problems in industry, labor, education, government, social welfare, and trade organizations.
-Prerequisite: Junior standing.
+Theories of perception, methods of analysis of visual media, and principles and strategies of visual communication, emphasizing critical thinking about the role and function of media in society.

-- 471. VISUAL COMMUNICATION.
+- 472. MEDIA ANALYSIS AND CRITICISM.
 3 cr.
-Theories of perception, methods of analysis of visual media, and principles and strategies of visual communication, emphasizing critical thinking about the role and function of media in society. - 472.
-ELECTRONIC MEDIA ANALYSIS AND CRITICISM.
-3 cr.
-Critical methodologies and analysis of electronic media content and programming, emphasizing aesthetic, historical, social, cultural, and industrial factors affecting audience response.
-Prerequisite: Junior standing. - 473.
-FILM ANALYSIS AND CRITICISM.
-3 cr.
-Theories and practices in the analysis and criticism of film as an art form and an entertainment medium; evaluation of trends in film presentations.
-A \$10 fee is charged each student to defray expenses related to this course.
-Prerequisite: Junior standing.
-(Same as ENGL 304.) - 481.
+Critical methodologies and analysis of media content and programming, emphasizing aesthetic, historical, social, cultural, and industrial factors affecting audience response.
+Prerequisite: Junior standing. - 481.
 MASS COMMUNICATIONS LAW.
 3 cr.
 Legal limitations and privileges affecting publishing, advertising, broadcasting, telecasting; consideration of legal philosophy bearing on mass communications media.
 Prerequisite: Junior standing. - 482.
 BROADCAST REGULATION.
 3 cr.
 The study of electronic media law and the Federal Communication's rules and procedures, including an examination of current trends of the Commission and their possible effects on the industry and society.
 Prerequisite: MCOM 481. - 490.
 INTERNSHIP.
 2 cr.
 Field experience under the general supervision of a faculty member and the direct supervision of an industry professional, with academic components including a final paper and presentation.
-Prerequisites: Completion of 15 hours of Mass Communications coursework including MCOM 390 and approval of academic advisor, faculty internship supervisor and site supervisor.
+Prerequisites: MCOM 390 and approval of academic advisor, faculty internship supervisor and site supervisor.